 The more data each Member organization shares with us, the better we can do our work to strengthen youth-serving organizations and the youth development field!

-By submitting the commitment form with a contribution of $0 or more, you commit to these agreements and indicate that your organization is a nonprofit that directly serves youth (ages 5 to adult) in King County.
+By submitting the Member Commitment Form with a contribution of $25 or more, you agree to the commitments below and indicate that your organization is a nonprofit that directly serves youth (ages 5 to adult) in King County.